Overview

 "I was training with Nigel [Haworth] when I was 17 and that's when he decided to open the first gastropub in the UK.
 I was fortunate enough to be part of that opening team, so seeing that you can take restaurant-level food and do it like that, in that setting, that's been in my brain ever since," Robinson shares.
 However, it wasn't until the owners of The Nags Head, Momento Hospitality, approached Robinson about a collaboration that this decades-old dream was finally realised.

-The fitout is traditional but stylish, resisting the low-hanging fruit of pub trinkets and hokey trimmings that could make the space feel like a parody.
+The fitout is traditional but refined, resisting the low-hanging fruit of pub trinkets and hokey trimmings that could make the space feel like a parody.
 Parquet flooring, polished wood finishes, forest green leather banquettes and a collection of antique prints set the scene without stealing it.

 The meal begins with three snacks honouring quintessential British flavours.
 A delicate tart of prawn dressed with caviar is a light, bright mouthful of the sea to awaken the palate followed by a rich twist on coronation chicken, featuring a gently spiced filling between two slices of fried bread.
 Finally, a scotch egg, with a perfectly fudgy quail's egg yoke at its centre, brings the first course to a close with perhaps the most faithfully produced dish of the evening.